CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-mesosphere-blueprint.md

 <img src="../../images/ecosystem-mesosphere-logo.png" style="border:0;max-width: 300px;"/>

 ### Technology Profile
-Notes on installing a basic [Mesosphere](https://mesosphere.com) cluster to CenturyLink Cloud.
+Notes on installing a basic [Mesosphere](https://mesosphere.com) cluster to Lumen Cloud.

-This article assumes familiarity with Mesosphere and a basic working knowledge of the CenturyLink Cloud Control Portal.
+This article assumes familiarity with Mesosphere and a basic working knowledge of the Lumen Cloud Control Portal.

 ### Description
 This article pertains to version 0.1 of the Mesosphere Cluster blueprint and as such should be considered a technical preview.
 Advanced Mesosphere administration and scaling is beyond the scope of this article.